Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

       - `k` : for Kibibytes (KiB, units of 1024 bytes)
       - `M` : for Mebibytes (MiB, units of 1024 * 1024 = 1048576 bytes)
       - `G` : for Gibibytes (GiB, units of 1024 * 1024 * 1024 = 1073741824 bytes)
-      - The + and - prefixes signify greater than and less than, as usual; i.e., an exact size of N units does not match.
+      - The + and - prefixes signify greater than and less than, as usual; i.e., the exact size of N units does not match.
 Bear in mind that the size is rounded up to the next unit.
 Therefore -size -1M is  not  equivalent to -size -1048576c.
 The former only matches empty files, the latter matches files from 0 to 1,048,575 bytes.
     - `-type C` : File is of type C (To search for more than one type at once, you can supply the combined list of type letters separated by a comma)
       - `b` : block (buffered) special
       - `c` : character (unbuffered) special